 I don't see many dogs become available where I am?

-Sorry, the first consideration is always the welfare of the dogs, if you are not a match for any in care currently - feel free to submit your application for us to keep for a later date.
+Sorry, the first consideration is always the welfare of the dogs, if you are not a match for any in care currently - as above, feel free to submit your application for us to keep for a later date.

 Who pays for the flights if the dog is to be flown?

-The Adopter meets any costs for transporting the dog to them, or back if a trial is unsuccessful.
+The Adopter meets any costs for transporting the dog to them, or back, if a trial is unsuccessful.

 Will I still have a home check if I don't live in Canterbury?